Annabelle (singer): Singer

-She performed the title "Fuis Lawrence d'Arabia" in 1987, which peaked at No. 12 on the French Singles Chart (Top 50).
+She performed the title "Fuis Lawrence d'Arabie" in 1987, which peaked at No. 12 on the French Singles Chart (Top 50).
 In 1988, two other 12" were released : "Casanova Solo" and "Impunément", which didn't meet the same success despite a music video for "Impunément" which was a real mini movie about ten minutes.

 In 2002 Bruno Blum released a reggae version of The Clash's Should I Stay or Should I Go on a Jamaican 45 RPM vinyl single featuring Annabelle Mouloudji improvising a scat vocal.
 The song was reissued on CD in 2011 as part of the Human Race anthology.
 Other contributions with Bruno Blum include co-writing La Bombe glacée (featured on Blum's Think Différent album) and other songs recorded and released by him.
 A French version of Should I Stay or Should I Go also featuring Annabelle, entitled Si je reste, was released as a CD single in France.
 It was also included in Bruno Blums Nuage d'Éthiopie 2001 album.